lucilejones/fullstack-knowledge-base/Back-End/associations-and-controllers.md

 polymorphic
--when a record in a table can belong to more than one record from other tables; a model can belong to more than one other model, on a sigle association
+-when a record in a table can belong to more than one record from other tables; a model can belong to more than one other model, on a single association
 example: a comment can belong to a post or a comment can belong to a photo
 example: a picture model belongs to either an employee model or a product model